fiona-st-liu/fiona-st-liu.github.io/_pages/about.md

   - /about.html
 ---

-Thank's for visiting my website!
-This site is currently under development.
-Please check back soon for more content.

 **About Me:**
 Hello and thank you for visiting my website!
 I'm Fiona, a Ph.D. candidate in Civil and Environmental Engineering at the Pennsylvania State University, advised by Dr. Li Li.
 I expect to graduate in Summer 2027.